 https://www.waterqualitydata.us/ogcservices/{wms|wfs}

-You will want to use web mapping tools, such as Leaflet or Openlayers to be able to easily connect to these web map services.
-GIS tools such as ARC GIS and QGIS should also be able to connect to these web maps services, though they have not been tested.
+Use web mapping tools, such as Leaflet or Openlayers, to easily connect to these web map services.
+GIS tools such as ArcGIS and QGIS also connect to these web maps services.

 At this time, we support WMS GetMap, WMS GetFeatureInfo, and WMS GetLegendGraphic.

-Base URL for looking up domain values -- https://www.waterqualitydata.us/Codes/{endpointName}?{parameter}
+Base URL for looking up domain values: https://www.waterqualitydata.us/Codes/{endpointName}?{parameter}

 {endpointName} | REST parameter | Argument | Discussion | Example |